AnoshanJ/test-microservices/3-sse-service/simple-text-sse/README.md

-# Echo Service Using Python-Flask
+# Echo Service Using Python-FastAPI

 ## Use case